 Lean: I Built a Game Where Changing Your Mind Is the Whole Point

-That’s Lean — a little web game I built for exactly this.
-A group joins a room with a 4-letter code, everyone secretly votes on a trivial question, two random people have to make their case, the room debates, everyone gets a final chance to lock in — and then the reveal: an animated chart replaying how the room’s opinion moved over the course of the argument.
+That’s Lean doing what I hoped it would.
+It’s a little web game: a group joins a room with a 4-letter code, everyone secretly votes on a trivial question, two random people have to make their case, the room debates, everyone gets a final chance to lock in.
+Then the reveal: an animated chart replaying how the room’s opinion moved over the course of the argument.

 The twist that makes it work: there’s no winner.
 Nobody scores points for being right, because there is no “right.”
 The thing the game celebrates — literally, with end-of-session awards — is movement.
 The top award, “Open Mind,” goes to whoever reconsidered the most.

-Icebreakers work, but most of them are cringe.
-The research on this is more solid than the trust-fall reputation suggests: icebreakers measurably help with what organizational psychologists call psychological safety — the shared sense that it’s okay to speak up, question, and be wrong in front of your team, which Amy Edmondson’s work links to more honest and effective teams.
-There’s even a neat mechanism buried in the literature: people who don’t speak in the first few minutes of a meeting tend not to speak at all.
-Lean forces everyone to take a position — privately, cheaply — in the first sixty seconds.
+Icebreakers, despite their trust-fall reputation, measurably help with what organizational psychologists call psychological safety: the shared sense that it’s okay to speak up, question, and be wrong in front of your team, which Amy Edmondson’s work links to more honest and effective teams.
+One mechanism buried in that literature stuck with me: people who don’t speak in the first few minutes of a meeting tend not to speak at all.
+Lean forces everyone to take a position, privately and cheaply, in the first sixty seconds.

-Disagreement is a skill, and you get better with reps.
-Harvard’s Julia Minson, who studies how people engage with opposing views, argues that practicing on small, trivial disagreements is exactly what prepares you for the big frazzling ones.
-Her research also shows we systematically overestimate how unpleasant disagreement will be — when people actually engage, the other side usually turns out more reasonable than expected.
+Harvard’s Julia Minson, who studies how people engage with opposing views, argues that practicing on small, trivial disagreements is what prepares you for the big frazzling ones.
+Her research also shows we systematically overestimate how unpleasant disagreement will be; when people actually engage, the other side usually turns out more reasonable than expected.
 Arguing about pineapple pizza is a practice field for arguing about architecture decisions.

-Changing your mind should be high-status, and almost nowhere is.
-The psychology literature on intellectual humility — recognizing that your beliefs might be wrong and updating when warranted — ties it to better learning, better relationships, and more tolerance for people who disagree with you.
-It also notes the obvious problem: our norms reward being right and punish backing down.
+And the psychology literature on intellectual humility, the capacity to recognize your beliefs might be wrong and update when warranted, ties it to better learning, better relationships, and more tolerance for disagreement.
+It also names the obvious problem: our norms reward being right and punish backing down.
 So Lean inverts the reward.
-Votes stay completely hidden until the reveal (so you can’t just drift toward the crowd), and the awards at the end are all warm: “Open Mind” for the most reconsidering, “The Scenic Route” for wandering the options and landing back home, “Quiet Conviction” for holding a lean all session.
-There’s no award for persuading people — I deliberately left “who changed whose mind” out of the stats, because the moment you score persuasion, people start debating to win instead of to think.
+Votes stay hidden until the reveal so you can’t just drift toward the crowd, and the end-of-session awards are all warm: “Open Mind” for the most reconsidering, “The Scenic Route” for wandering the options and landing back home, “Quiet Conviction” for holding a lean all session.
+There’s deliberately no award for persuading people.
+I left “who changed whose mind” out of the stats entirely, because the moment you score persuasion, people start debating to win instead of to think.

 I did not set out to build the party-game version of a Stanford research instrument.
 But the structure converged for the same reason: if you want to know what a group actually thinks, you have to separate the first instinct from the considered position, and the only way to see the difference is to measure both.
-Lean’s reveal chart is just a before-and-after poll with suspense and better colors.
+Lean’s reveal chart is a before-and-after poll with the suspense left in.

-The questions are designed for this too.
-Every prompt is trivial on the surface with something real underneath — “one flavor survives” is secretly about scarcity, “is a hot dog a sandwich” is about definitions, “everyone gets the same indoor temperature” is about who bears the cost of a shared standard.
-The game tags each question with its hidden layer, subtly, so the debates have somewhere to go once the jokes run out.
+The questions are built the same way.
+“Is a hot dog a sandwich” is secretly about definitions.
+“Everyone gets the same indoor temperature” is about who bears the cost of a shared standard.
+The pet question that wrecked my team is tagged preference vs. ethics, and that’s exactly where the debate went: it starts as “dogs are better” and ends up somewhere near “what do we owe the animals we keep?”
+The game shows each question’s hidden layer, subtly, so the debates have somewhere to go once the jokes run out.

 The build: one Go binary, zero dependencies

-The engineering goal was the same as the game-design goal: no ceremony.
-The entire thing is a single self-contained Go binary — standard library only, frontend embedded with embed.FS, rooms held in memory, realtime updates over Server-Sent Events.
+The engineering brief I gave myself was: no ceremony.
+The entire thing is a single self-contained Go binary.
+Standard library only, frontend embedded with embed.FS, rooms held in memory, realtime updates over Server-Sent Events.
 No database, no build step, no npm. go build, copy one file to the server, done.

 A few decisions worth writing down: